I. Two Kinds of Faces#

 Look at the customer list: U.S. Army, ICE, CDC, NHS, Airbus, BP.
 These organizations share a few key traits:

-First, the decision-makers don’t understand technology.
+First, the decision-makers are usually not hands-on with data engineering details.
 A Pentagon procurement officer doesn’t know what a foreign key is.
 NHS management doesn’t care how your ETL pipeline works.
 What they need is a concept that sounds impressive enough to justify a multi-million-dollar purchasing decision as “strategic.”
 “We implemented Palantir’s ontology-driven digital twin platform” looks infinitely better on any briefing deck than “We hired a contractor to build us some tables.”

-Second, they’re spending other people’s money.
-Government contracts are characterized by generous budgets and minimal technical auditing.
+Second, they’re operating under institutional budgets and procurement constraints.
+Government contracts often have large budgets and process-heavy technical auditing.
 Nobody gets fired for spending $30 million on Palantir.
 But if you propose building it yourself with open-source tools and something breaks, that’s on you.
 This is the modern version of “nobody ever got fired for buying IBM” — except IBM is now Palantir, and the mainframe is now “Ontology.”

 Third, once path dependency sets in, it’s nearly impossible to reverse.
 Once your business model is encoded in Palantir’s Ontology, once your team is trained to think in Palantir’s vocabulary, once your Object Types aren’t standard SQL tables, your Actions aren’t standard REST APIs, and your entire semantic layer is locked inside a proprietary platform — the cost of migration becomes prohibitive.
 That’s the secret behind Palantir’s 134% net revenue retention rate.
 It’s not because the product is so good that customers voluntarily buy more.
 It’s because lock-in means buying more is the only option.